stlab/better-code/better-code/src/chapter-2-contracts.md

 make sense of the code directly in front of them, without going on a journey discovering how the code works.”

-So in our example, what we know about `sort` allow us to reason about its use without looking at its implementation.
-In fact, local reasoning is so fundamental that most of our programming best practices exist just to support our ability to do it.
+So in our example, what we know about `sort` allows us to reason about its use without looking at its implementation.
+In fact, local reasoning is so fundamental that most accepted best practices exist just to support our ability to do it.
 It's why we use access control, why we break programs into components like functions, types, and modules, and why we try to keep them small.